grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 > existing scripts and configurations will continue to work as before.
 For a list of breaking changes,
 > see the [k6 v0.27.0 release notes](https://github.com/loadimpact/k6/releases/tag/v0.27.0).

-Scenarios allow us to make in-depth configurations to how VUs and iterations are scheduled, allowing k6 scenarios enable configuring how VUs and iterations are scheduled, making it possible to model diverse traffic patterns in load tests.
+Scenarios allow us to make in-depth configurations to how VUs and iterations are scheduled.
+This makes it possible to model diverse traffic patterns in load tests.
 Benefits of using scenarios include:

 - Multiple scenarios can be declared in the same script, and each one can independently execute a different JavaScript function, which makes organizing tests easier